-For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent ticks upward.
-Today, the
+For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent upward ticks.

 Higher education costs can complicate your family budget, especially as you balance other financial obligations like bills and saving for retirement.
-A 529 plan is one tool that can help you plan for educational expenses over the long-term, but how does a 529 plan work, and is it right for you?
+A 529 plan is one tool that can help you plan for educational expenses over the long term.
+Find out how they work and whether a 529 might be right for you.

 What is a 529 savings plan?

 A 529 is a state-sponsored investment plan with tax advantages that can help you save money for educational costs.
-Savings in the plan grow tax-deferred, and as long as withdrawals pay for qualifying educational expenses, they're tax-free.
+Savings in the plan grow tax-deferred.
+As long as withdrawals are used to pay for qualifying educational expenses, they're tax-free.

 How does a 529 plan work?